sj212131/Dwyane-shangxian-Homework-Feb-6/README.md

     1. added commit of css file 'adding commit of each element, made adjustment of DRY issues'
     2. added commit of index.html "div id issue, scroll correct info upon click"
     3. added commit of screenshot file "adding screenshot file"
+    4. added commit of index.html move to root directory.
+    5. added commit of Readme file update the live URL link
+    6. added commit of fixed issue of image loading
+    7. added commit of each adjustment made for debug.

 * Repository contains quality README file with description, screenshot, and link to deployed application.
 (Done)